 Rosehips Oil - The Natural Healer

-Because rosehips is an excellent source of essential fatty acids omega 3 and omega 6, it actively helps with cellular and tissue regeneration – even normalizing skin with large pores.
-I've seen it in action, and it really does work for large pores.
+How Does it Do That?Because rosehips is an excellent source of essential fatty acids omega 3 and omega 6, it actively helps with cellular and tissue regeneration – even normalizing skin with large pores.

-Rosehips is classified among the oils as dry to very dry.
+It's DryRosehips is classified among the oils as dry to very dry.
 It has an incredibly short 'surface time' on the skin and is so rapidly absorbed leaving no oily residue, that is ideal for face oils.

-Volatile but VersatileBecause it has a very short shelf life (and costs a pretty penny), this is one of the oils I buy in small quantities but order often.
+Volatile but VersatileBecause it has a short shelf life (and costs a pretty penny), this is one of the oils I buy in small quantities but order often.

 I find this oil equally applicable to sensitive and oily skin and love its relatively neutral smell and all around usefulness.

 Rosehips oil is great in face oils, as an ingredient in a cream, lotion or serum.